fstendel/liferay-ldap-example/README.md

 # Current WIP:
-Running something like "ldapadd -H ldap://localhost:1389 -D cn=admin,dc=liferay,dc=ldap,dc=example,dc=org -w adminpassword" with the DN infos passed via STDIN after OpenLDAP container startup will be too hacky.
+Running something like _ldapadd -H ldap://localhost:1389 -D cn=admin,dc=liferay,dc=ldap,dc=example,dc=org -w adminpassword_
+with the DN infos passed via STDIN after OpenLDAP container startup will be too hacky.
 So I'll setup a more complex directory structure via a LDIF file provided to the OpenLDAP container.